 Students may sign a release of their medical records on a case-by-case basis.
-A blanket medical information release, including medical power of attorney will not be permitted.
+A blanket medical information release.
+In most cases a medical power of attorney will not be permitted to obtain patient records.

 Our staff will assist patients by processing requests to release or obtain health information and by managing patient referrals (sending a patient for medical tests or to a specialist outside of the SHC).
 Our staff will coordinate the process by ensuring a signed records release authorization is on file, finding a doctor that participates with your insurance, scheduling an initial appointment and sending medical information pertaining to your referral, if applicable.

 All persons presenting for medical care for the first time will be asked to indicate their consent for treatment and acknowledge receipt of the Notice of Privacy Practices.
 The Notice of Privacy Practices is available on our website and at the SHC Front Desk.

 - Patients must complete and sign an Authorization to Release Healthcare Information form.

 - Once the form is completely filled out/signed: Mail, fax, email or hand delivered the form to the Medical Records and Referrals Department.

 - We will send the requested information as requested.
 If picking up records, please go to the Front Desk (upper level of the building).

 Requests may take up to 5 business days to be processed.
 Information pertaining to alcohol or other drug dependencies and HIV test results require a release specific to that information.
 All releases must be signed by the patient.